ymcastellar/CursoReact/citas/README.md

 #Description
 This project is about a medical appointment administrator for pets.
 This project is in spanish.
-Check link --> petmedicalappointment.netlify.app
+Check link --> [pet medical appointment](petmedicalappointment.netlify.app)
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).